 - Origin Postcode – This should be set to the postcode of the location from where you ship.
 It’s sent to the API to calculate rates.

 - Quote Type – Commercial uses rates and discounts associated with your account; also used for VentureOne members (for details, see Canada Post Business Services).
 Select Counter to get regular rates you’d receive in person.

-- Rate Cost – Base is the base rate cost.
-Due is the cost after taxes are applied.
+- Rate Cost – Base cost is the base rate cost.
+Due cost is the cost after taxes are applied.